phistep/wuki-chess/README.md

 	- use exceptions to handle capturing, promotion, castling, check, checkmate?
 	- give reasons to IllegalMoveError(reason=""), eg check, wrong moving
 	- Board.pieces(kind=None, color=None) filter for color
+	- captures have to be carried over to next board!
 	- rules
 		- check
 			- check has to be terminated